-- □ Act as a responsible and contributing citizen and employee. - □ Communicate clearly and effectively and with reason. - □ Employ valid and reliable research strategies. - Utilize critical thinking to make sense of problems and persevere in solving them. - □ Plan education and career paths aligned to personal goals. - □ Use technology to enhance productivity.
+- Act as a responsible and contributing community members and employee. - Consider the environmental, social and economic impacts of decisions. - Demonstrate creativity and innovation. - Utilize critical thinking to make sense of problems and persevere in solving them. - Model integrity, ethical leadership and effective management. - Use technology to enhance productivity increase collaboration and communicate effectively.